tobias0409/todotxt4js/README.md

-# todomd
+# todotxt4js

-todomd is a lightweight, portable todotxt parser and integration written in TypeScript.
+todotxt4js is a lightweight, portable todotxt parser and integration written in TypeScript.
 It provides a simple, class-based implementation to tokenize and parse tasks written in the todotxt format, making it easy to integrate into any Markdown-based workflow or application, such as Obsidian.

 ## Features